-Excitable, tomboyish, and optimistic, Emma is a 'class clown' who grew up in Bedford, New Hampshire, and is a New England girl at heart.
-She has one little sister, two supportive parents, and two equally supportive labradoodles.
+Excitable, tomboyish, and optimistic, Emma Benson is a 'class clown' who grew up in Bedford, New Hampshire, and is a New England girl at heart.
+She has one little sister, two supportive parents, and three equally supportive labradoodles.
 As a kid, Emma loved to perform so much that one time she sang 'The Sun'll Come out Tomorrow' at a wedding between two fourth graders, which she was also officiating.
 (Let the record show, they had NOT asked her to sing, and she severely annoyed the bride.)

 Click thumbnails for more information

 Every week, Emma brushes up on her Broadway trivia by learning original Bway Choreography, and digging into the often overlooked black history of musical theatre.
 Each week features a dance and a related black history lesson.

 a comedy show

 Emma performed in Brooklyn in a standup gig for comics getting 'back in business', attempting to make people laugh in the year 2o20.
 Click the picture for the video link and stay tuned for upcoming show announcements!